MrR3boot/mrr3boot.github.io/README.md

 # Bug Bounty Hunting:

 I prefer below available resources to succeed in Bug Bounty Hunting.
 I'll update this monthly with new techniques.
-Some of my bug bounty disclosures are available in [NullNews](http://nullnews.in)

 ## Platforms: